Chart Color Schemes

 An assessment of population growth drivers in Graceville reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of Nov 2025, the estimated population of Graceville is around 4,962.
-This reflects an increase of 198 people since the 2021 Census, which reported a population of 4,764.
-The change is inferred from the resident population of 4,903, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 29 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,639 persons per square kilometer, placing Graceville in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration, contributing approximately 93.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the Graceville statistical area (Lv2), and new addresses validated by AreaSearch since the Census, Graceville's population is estimated at around 4,989 as of November 2025.
+This reflects an increase of 225 people (4.7%) since the 2021 Census, which reported a population of 4,764 people.
+The change is inferred from the resident population of 4,916 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 29 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,653 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 93.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections, released in 2023 based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking at population projections moving forward, a population increase just below the median of national statistical areas is expected for Graceville.
-The suburb is expected to increase by 309 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 5.0% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
+Looking at population projections moving forward, a population increase just below the median of national statistical areas is expected, with the Graceville (SA2) expected to increase by 315 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 4.5% in total over the 17 years.

 Frequently Asked Questions - Population